 Types of Journals

 Below are the different types of journals available, along with my favorite place to get each type!
+Remember that you can also get a blank journal of any style and turn it into any of these journal types.

 The best food journals also offer space for you to write down your daily exercise.
 The key to losing weight is calories in versus calories out, so the food is only half the journey.
 You can get free printable food journal pages on WebMD, but if you want a solid journal that you can carry with you, check out theLife and Apples Wellness planner available on Amazon.
-It has space for your food journal but also includes a meal planner and a section on gratitude!
+It has space for your food journal and includes a meal planner and a section on gratitude!

 If you want a journal that will help you remember your travel experiences, keep track of your bucket list destinations, and help you find new and exciting places to visit, you need a travel journal.

 There are also art journals available that have prompts.
 These journals give you daily sketch ideas or other artistic inspiration.
 The Painted Art Journal, available on Amazon, is the epidemy of this type of journal.
-It has 24 prompts designed to help you create your own artistic narrative and ask you to explore various mediums on your journey.
+It has 24 prompts designed to help you create your artistic narrative and ask you to explore various mediums on your journey.

 A meditation journal will help guide you through your meditative process.
 Some might have prompts for setting intentions for your meditation, while others may ask that you reflect upon the thoughts you had while meditating.

 A great way to get into the process of journaling for meditation is by joining Silk & Sonder’s journaling club.
 They have a subscription-based journaling program that includes access to their app, a member’s only community, and daily affirmations and exercises to help you on your journey.
-The subscription also includes the monthly journal!
+The subscription also consists of the monthly journal!

 A Hunter’s Journal